browserengineering/book/book/forms.md

 your computer calls itself and `8000` is the port we chose earlier.
 You should see one guest book entry.

-By the way, while you're debugging this toy web server, it's probably better to use a real web browser, instead of this book's toy browser, to interact with it.
+By the way, while you're debugging this web server, it's probably better to use a real web browser, instead of this book's browser, to interact with it.
 That way you don't have to worry about browser bugs while you work on server bugs.
 But this server does support both real and toy browsers.